a mechanic preparing to replace a car engine

 Constant overheating

 Always pay attention to the temperature gauge on the dashboard.
-If it’s near the red zone, it indicates that the car is overheating.
+If it’s near the red zone, the car is overheating.
 Smoke or steam could also be coming from the hood while the engine is running.

 If these happen often during long drives, it could be a sign of a cracked engine block.
-This is the metal part that houses the critical components of an engine, so if it’s cracked, it can cause the coolant (which prevents the car from overheating) to leak and mix with the engine oil.
+This is the metal part that houses the engine’s critical components, so if it’s cracked, it can cause coolant (which prevents the car from overheating) to leak into the engine oil.

 Engine oil problems

-If you recently had an oil and filter change but the car still needs frequent oil top-offs even though there are no signs of leakage, there’s a problem with the engine.
+If you recently had an oil and filter change but the car still needs frequent oil top-offs with no signs of leakage, the engine has a problem.
 It could be because a worn-out oil pump is clogging the engine’s oil passages.

 You can also check the Dashboard Oil Warning Light to inspect engine oil problems.
 If it’s on, this indicates that the car has low oil pressure due to a worn-out or clogged oil pump.
 It’s vital to address the issue fast because this can lead to engine failure.